Freight Shipping from Seattle to Atlanta

 How much does it cost to ship freight from Seattle to Atlanta?

-Full truckload (FTL) rates from Seattle, WA to Atlanta, GA currently range from $6,089-$7,505 for a standard dry van load over the 2,832-mile route.
+Full truckload (FTL) rates from Seattle, WA to Atlanta, GA currently range $6,089-$7,505 (roughly $2.17-$2.66 per mile over 2,832 miles).
 LTL shipments typically cost $1,758-$2,807 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Seattle to Atlanta?